 Cover it up with some tin foil, place dish into a preheated 350 degree oven, and bake for about 30 minutes.

 And then you’ll have somethin’ like this when ya take it outa the oven.
 In Eric’s words, I literally “tortured” him because I told him he could not touch this until I got a few decent pictures for this here blog.
 I made him stand to the side and hold this spatula full Chili Cheese Spaghetti until I got a few decent photos.
 He was NOT happy that I wouldn’t just let him grab a piece with his hands. haha!
-I am the worst, I know.
+I’m the worst, I know.

 It’s a messy little pile of creamy, cheesy, flavorful goodness and I love it a whole bunch!
-I know I probably should have wiped the side of my plate clean.
-Whoops!
-Real life comin’ atcha.

 I hope ya make this! and I really hope ya love it!
 It’s just perfect for the fall weather that is quickly approaching.
 It’s comfort food at it’s best and it’s lightened up just enough for y’all to enjoy any day of the week.